 Our Autumn Explorer will develop student’s English language skills through project-based learning activities, interactive learning and lots of fun and adventure.

-We encourage students to become more confident, independent learners while they develop 21st century life skills that will benefit their future learning, life and work.
+We help students become more confident, independent learners.
+They will also develop 21st century skills that will help them in their future learning, life and work

 On this course, students will:

 - Gain confidence and become more independent learners and users of the English language